Efficient and Flexible Multirate Temporal Adaptivity: Multirate Temporal Controllers

 \subsection{Stepsize-tolerance (``\HTol'') Control}

 Our second proposed family are the so-called ``\HTol'' multirate controllers.
 As outlined in Section \ref{sec:singlerate_control}, standard controllers attempt to adapt step sizes to control \emph{local error} within each step to achieve a requested tolerance.
-However, MRI methods must ask another ``inner'' adaptive fast-scale solver to produce the stage solutions $v_i(\theta_{F,i})$, that result from sub-stepping over each interval $[\theta_{0,i},\theta_{F,i}]$.
-Local errors within the fast integrator may accumulate, resulting in an overall fast-solver error $\varepsilon^{\mff}_{i}$ that could exceed the requested tolerance.
-If that inner solver can produce \emph{both} $v_i(\theta_{F,i})$ and an estimation of the accumulated error, $\varepsilon^{\mff}_{i,approx}$, then the tolerances provided to that next-fastest solver can be adjusted accordingly to ensure MRI stage solutions $Y_i = v_i(\theta_{F,i})$ that are within the overall tolerances requested of the outer MRI method.
+However, MRI methods must ask another ``inner'' adaptive fast-scale solver to produce the stage solutions $v_i(\theta_{F,i})$, that result from \corrB{numerically integrating} over each interval $[\theta_{0,i},\theta_{F,i}]$.
+Local errors within the fast integrator may accumulate, resulting in an overall fast-solver error $\varepsilon^{\mff}_{i,true}$ that could exceed the requested tolerance.
+If that inner solver can produce \emph{both} $v_i(\theta_{F,i})$ and an estimation of the accumulated error, $\varepsilon^{\mff}_{i}$, then the tolerances provided to that inner solver can be adjusted to ensure MRI stage solutions $Y_i = v_i(\theta_{F,i})$ that are within the overall tolerances requested of the outer MRI method.

-To this end, first assume that at step $n$, the MRI method requests solutions from the inner solver that are $\text{tolfac}_n$ more accurate than the MRI method, i.e., if the MRI method strives to achieve local errors $\|\varepsilon_n^{\mfs}\| \le 1$, then the inner solver strives to achieve local substep errors $\|\varepsilon_{n,m}^{\mff}\| \le \text{tolfac}_n$.
-To account for accumulation of temporal error in the inner solver, we assume that its accumulated error over the slow step $[t_n, t_n+H_n]$ has the form
+To this end, first assume that at step $n$, \corrB{we define $\text{tolfac}_n$ as a multiplicative factor indicating how much more accurate the inner solver should be than the MRI method}, i.e., if the MRI method strives to achieve local errors $\|\varepsilon_n^{\mfs}\| \le 1$, then the inner solver strives to achieve local substep errors $\|\varepsilon_{n,m}^{\mff}\| \le \text{tolfac}_n$. \corrB{Additionally assume that the inner solver is run in ``local extrapolation'' mode \cite[Sec.~II.7]{hairer_solving_1993}, i.e., the solution is one order more accurate than the embedding and thus $\|\varepsilon_{n,m,true}^{\mff}\| \approx h_{n,m}\|\varepsilon_{n,m}^{\mff}\|$.} \corrB{Then accounting for accumulation of temporal error in the inner solver, the overall fast error over the slow step $[t_n, t_n+H_n]$ has the form

-where $\chi(t)$ is independent of $\text{tolfac}_n$, but may vary in time.
-We construct this ansatz as follows: since the fast integrator takes multiple substeps to integrate over the full step $H_n$ then the accumulated error should be proportional to this interval width; the problem- and method-dependent factor $\chi(t_n)$ models this constant of proportionality.
+where $\chi_n$ is independent of $\text{tolfac}_n$, but may vary in time.
+We prove this result in Lemma \ref{lem:accumulated_fast_error}, after defining appropriate notation.
+At stage $i$ of slow step $n$, the inner solver approximates solutions to